42wim/matterbridge/README.md

 Look at [matterbridge.conf.sample] (https://github.com/42wim/matterbridge/blob/master/matterbridge.conf.sample) for an example.

 ### mattermost
+#### webhooks version
-You'll have to configure the incoming en outgoing webhooks.
+You'll have to configure the incoming and outgoing webhooks.

 * incoming webhooks
 Go to "account settings" - integrations - "incoming webhooks".